 For more information about how to access school-age autism funding, contact the AccessAbility Supports program.

 How much funding can I expect to receive?

-Preschool autism funding may be provided to help offset Autism Assistant wages and benefits to a maximum of $13.18 per hour of service, up to 25 hours per week.
+Preschool autism funding may be provided to help offset Autism Assistant wages and benefits based on the provincial EYC wage grid, for 20 to 25 hours per week.
 This includes 12.59% of the funded amount to cover mandatory employer-related costs of Canada Pension, Employment Insurance, Worker’s Compensation, and Vacation Pay.

 Who can I contact for more information

 Social Development and Seniors

 Autism Funding Coordinator